Saturday, 14th November – the date for your diary

 “Classics Galore! is a fantastically enjoyable evening with a musical selection that everyone will know.
 The venue is superb for this event and we want to thank everyone who is getting involved once again for their commitment and dedication to putting on a spectacular night for our local charity,” said FORCE head of fundraising Sarah Daniels.

 NB The Terrace Bar of the Great Hall will be open for those who would like to have a meal before the concert.
-There will also be shuttle buses between the Great Hall and the main car parks provided for concert patrons.
+There will also be shuttle buses between the Great Hall and car parks A and B provided for concert patrons.